kflisikowsky/Data_Analysis_Workshops/final.md

 In the final project, your task will be to apply the **skills** acquired in this class to *exploratory data analysis* on a real data set (or data sets).

-You will work in a small group (2-3 people).
+You will work in a small group (2-3).
 I strongly encourage you to contact me for feedback on your ideas.

 ## Grading and results

 The final result (what you turn in) will be a link to REPO on GitHub, where your team will post all the project files:

-- Jupyter notebook with the following sections (see table below); each section is worth a certain number of points, adding up to 20; **minimum** number of points to pass the project is 10 (see [grading scale](syllabus.md#grading-scale)).
+- Jupyter notebook with the following sections (see table below); each section is worth a certain number of points, adding up to 16; **minimum** number of points to pass the project is 10 (see [grading scale](syllabus.md#grading-scale)).
 - data (e.g., CSV files).
 - additional files, aesthetically published EDA reports in Markdown format (MD, HTML, PDF, etc.) are welcome.